portworx/px-docs/run-lighthouse.md

 <br/> ADMIN_USER: Admin username of influxdb for $PWX_INFLUXUSR
 <br/> INFLUXDB_INIT_PWD: Password of admin user for PWX_INFLUXPW

+Lighthouse requires access to InfluxDB for tracking statistics.

+Either
 * [Use InfluxCloud](https://cloud.influxdata.com/)

+or

 * [Run InfluxDB as a docker container](https://github.com/tutumcloud/influxdb)

+for configuring InfluxDB access for Lighthouse

-Example docker command to run influxdb in a contianer:
+Example docker command to run influxdb in a container:

 ```
 sudo docker run -d -p 8083:8083 -p 8086:8086 --restart always \